Why observation is important in reading: watch your students make inferences | Mentoring in the Middle

 I think you might be on to something!

-I like to use this picture book for teaching inferencing - The Sweetest Fig by Chris Van Allsburg, because there's a twist that many students don't see coming.
+It's not hard, once students get comfortable working with pictures, to transition to making inferences with picture books.
+I like to use this one for teaching inferencing: The Sweetest Fig by Chris Van Allsburg, because there's a twist that many students don't see coming.

 The Sweetest Fig by Chris Van Allsburg for making inferences